Pokemon Go Fest 2021 - all the details on times, raids, challenges and more

 Pokemon GO Fest 2021 will take place this weekend featuring special Raids, shiny pokemon, a chance to catch a Meloetta, rotating habitats, bonuses and loads more.
-But there's a lot going and if you need help with date and times we can help.
-There'll even be a special Pikachu with a Meloetta-inspired hat will be appearing in the wild throughout Pokemon GO Fest 2021.
+But there's a lot going on and if you need help with date and times then we can assist.
+There'll even be a special Pikachu with a Meloetta-inspired hat appearing in the wild throughout Pokemon GO Fest 2021.

 When does Pokemon GO Fest 2021 start?